tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

 <figcaption>Figure 1: Click the object next to each numbered ball to advance through the animation</figcaption>
 </figure>

 GIFs are probably the easiest way to get animation into a web-page, but with SVG, you get vector graphics that scale to any size with no discernible loss in quality.
-What's more, SVG data usually consumes less bandwidth than a GIF---and you can add interactivity to SVGs using JavaScript.
+What's more, SVG data usually consumes less bandwidth than a GIF---and you can add interactive features (that respond buttons, mouse coordinates, and more) using JavaScript!

 ## The HTML Document Structure

-Here's the code to start your file; you'll add your SVG and JavaScript to this.
-The file includes a link to (a [CDN-hosted](https://cdnjs.com/libraries/gsap)) GSAP.
-To keep things simple, you'll write all of your markup, CSS, and JavaScript in the same file.
+Here's the code to start your HTML document; you'll add your SVG and JavaScript to this.
+To keep things simple, you'll write all of your markup, CSS, and JavaScript in this same file.
+The HTML includes a link in the `<head>` to (a [CDN-hosted](https://cdnjs.com/libraries/gsap)) GSAP library:

 ```html
 <!DOCTYPE html>